cookiewang/frontend-nanodegree-project3/README.md

 4) Player can move up, down, left or right, using the appropriate arrow keys

+5) To start the game, click on index.html

-5) Have fun!
+6) Have fun!
 Good luck!!